born-to-die/timerapp/README.md

 This can have an unpleasant effect, if the program closes unexpectedly (blackout, system errors), then all data will be lost.
-If this bothers you, then download the project from the old branch.
+If this bothers you, then download the project from the old commit.

 ---
 Версия 2.0